Atypon-OpenSource/manuscripts-article-editor/README.md

 Run `yarn docker-compose:server pull --no-parallel` to pull the latest server Docker images.

-Run `yarn docker-compose:server up -d` to start the server in Docker.

-IMPORTANT: Once the services are running for the first time, run `INITIALIZE_DATABASE=true yarn docker-compose:server run api` to initialize the database.
+IMPORTANT: Before running the service for the first time, run `INITIALIZE_DATABASE=true yarn docker-compose:server run api` to initialize the database.

+Run `yarn docker-compose:server up --build` to start the server in Docker.

-Run `yarn docker-compose:client up --build -d` to start the client in Docker.
+Run `yarn docker-compose:client up --build` to start the client in Docker.

+Open <http://0.0.0.0:8080/> in a web browser to start the app.

-Run `yarn docker-compose:server down` to stop the server.
+Run `yarn docker-compose:server down` to stop and remove the server.

-Run `yarn docker-compose:client down` to stop the client.
+Run `yarn docker-compose:client down` to stop and remove the client.

-Run `yarn docker-compose:server down -v` to stop the server and delete the data volumes.
+Optionally, run `yarn docker-compose:server down -v` to stop and remove the server and delete the data volumes.

 ## Development